Nintendo Pictures: As Dynamo Pictures

 Dynamo Pictures originated as the CG and motion capture production department of Visual Science Laboratory, Inc., a computer graphics and virtual reality research and development company founded in 1991 by Kenji Yoshida.
 Though the studio would start being credited as Dynamo Pictures, Inc. in October 2004, it wasn't formally established as an independent animation studio by department head Hiroshi Hirokawa until March 18, 2011.

 On October 1, 2021, the "Amusement" section of the company, dedicated to creating theater and VR attractions for theme parks, was spun off into a separate business called Dynamo Amusement, Inc. and subsequently became an affiliate subsidiary of GENDA, a Japanese amusement arcade company.

 As Nintendo Pictures

 Nintendo announced their intent to acquire Dynamo Pictures and change its name to Nintendo Pictures on July 14, 2022, citing the focus of the company to strengthen the planning and production structure of visual content.
 The deal closed on October 3, with the company becoming a full subsidiary of Nintendo, as well as adopting its new name.

-On October 2025, Nintendo Pictures released Close to You, its first short produced fully in-house.
+In October 2025, Nintendo Pictures released Close to You, its first short produced fully in-house.